slsa-framework/slsa-policy/README.md

 1. If not already done in [Org setup](#org-setup), add users as contributors and give them `write` access.
 Do *NOT* gives them admiin access.
 1. Update the CODEOWNERS file to give permissions to the team members who own the package.
 This allows teams to edit their policies without requiring reviews by the organization admnistrators.

-##### Call the release evaluator
+##### Call the release service

-When publishing containers, teams must call the release policy evaluator service [image-releaser.yml](https://github.com/laurentsimon/slsa-org/blob/main/.github/workflows/image-releaser.yml) from the org's [Release service](#release-service).
+When publishing containers, teams must call the release policy service service [image-releaser.yml](https://github.com/laurentsimon/slsa-org/blob/main/.github/workflows/image-releaser.yml) from the org's [Release service](#release-service).
 See an example [build-echo-server.yml](https://github.com/laurentsimon/slsa-project/blob/main/.github/workflows/build-echo-server.yml).

 After the workflow has successfully run, you may manually verify the release attestation via: